 Carlos graduated from high school the year Mario was supposed to.
 He has not been in his job — patient transporter — as long as Mario has, but Carlos already makes $27,900 a year.

-Their high school classmate, Brianna’s associate degree prepared her for her anesthesia technician position where she earns $37,300 annually.
+Their high school classmate Brianna earned an associate degree that prepared her for her anesthesia technician position where she earns $37,300 per year.

-Down the hall, their friend Mel, who earned a bachelor’s degree, earns $55,000 as a nutritionist.
+Their friend Mel, who graduated from a four-year college, earns $55,000 per year as a nutritionist.

 His friend Carmen just got her Master’s degree in nursing, and she is starting her new job at $85,000 a year.